fuzzylogicxx/fuzzylogic/posts/a-better-birthday-input-by-vitaly-friedman.md

 draft: false

 ---
 I recently signed up to Vitaly from Smashing Mag’s _Smart Interface Design Patterns_ newsletter.
-This latest edition regarding “date of birth” inputs was interesting, and well timed as my colleagues and I about to revisit our form patterns at work.
-It ends up as a nice explainer on why we should approach UI for dates the user _knows_ differently from that for dates the user will _choose_.
+This latest edition regarding “date of birth” inputs was interesting, and well timed as my work colleagues and I are about to revisit our form patterns.
+It’s a nice explainer on why we should approach UI for dates the user _knows_ differently from UI for dates the user will _choose_.
+---

 Vitaly recommends that when asking the user for a very specific date that they already know without needing to consult a calendar, drop-downs and calendar look-ups are unnecessary.
-And avoiding them is probably ideal, because `<input type=date>` and `<select>` based interfaces have some usability and accessibility kinks.
+And avoiding them is probably ideal, because `<input type=date>` and `<select>` based interfaces have some usability and accessibility kinks, as do many date-picker libraries.

 It’s better to rely on three simple, adjacent _text input_ fields with a label above each field.
 See [GOV.UK’s Date input component](https://design-system.service.gov.uk/components/date-input/) for a great example.